A quick guide for finding out if you can keep Cherry Shrimp with Guppies.

 - Rasboras (Small-Sized)

-Small-sized rasboras are also great for your cherry shrimp.
-They are a peaceful community fish and won’t cause any trouble to the cherry shrimp either.
+Small-sized rasboras are also great for your cherry shrimp, and they are a peaceful community fish and won’t cause any trouble to the cherry shrimp.
 Ensure that you go for small-sized rasboras only and not larger ones.

-To conclude, keeping cherry shrimp with guppies is possible, but it is a risk.
+To conclude, it is possible to keep cherry shrimp with guppies, but it is a risk.
 Additionally, I have mentioned a few steps above that you need to follow to keep the cherry shrimp safe!